What Happens If You Violate Probation? [2026 Guide]

 - Hearsay is often admissible: Your PO's testimony about what they observed or were told may be admitted

-- But you have rights: The Supreme Court ruled in Morrissey v.
-Brewer (1972) and Gagnon v.
-Scarpelli (1973) that you have the right to written notice of violations, to present evidence and witnesses, to confront adverse witnesses (in most cases), and to have an attorney
+- But you have rights: The Supreme Court has ruled that probation revocation requires constitutional due process protections, you have the right to written notice of violations, to present evidence and witnesses, to confront adverse witnesses (in most cases), and to have an attorney

 What the Judge Can Do